paiker-hussain/Guess/README.md

 This project adheres to the Contributor Covenant [Code of Conduct](./CODE_OF_CONDUCT.md).
 All contributors are expected to uphold this code of conduct.
 Please report any unacceptable behavior to the project maintainers.

+## Security Policy

+We take the security of the Word Guessing Game seriously.
+If you discover any potential vulnerabilities or security issues within the game, please report them to us following our [Security Policy](./SECURITY.md).
+We appreciate responsible disclosure and will address and resolve any reported vulnerabilities promptly.

 ## License

 The Word Guessing Game is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.